-Bat colonies save billions of dollars a year in agricultural pest control
+5. Bat colonies save us billions in agricultural pest control.

 There's no need to use harmful pesticides when you have a robust colony of bats nearby.
-A single bat can eat more than 600 bugs an hour — making bats a perfect choice for organic pest control.
-Without them, humans might as well be bowing down to insect overlords.
+Some individuals bats can eat more than 600 flying insects per hour — making bats a perfect choice for organic pest control.
+Without them, we humans might as well bow down to our insect overlords.

-The agricultural value of these flying mammals cannot be overstated, but scientists predict this could all change within the next decade as North American bat populations face an uncertain future as a result of emerging threats — from habitat loss to disease.
+The agricultural value of these flying mammals cannot be overstated, but scientists predict this could change within the next decade as North American bat populations face an uncertain future as a result of emerging threats — from habitat loss to disease.
+(More on that below.)

-Female bats can control when they get pregnant and give birth
+6. Female bats can control when they get pregnant and give birth.

 To ensure external conditions are optimal for a newborn bat, mother bats are equipped with a variety of biological tactics that allow them to put off fertilization, implantation or development of the fetus.